-DSO = (Accounts receivable / Net credit sales) x 365
+Days Sales Outstanding = (Accounts Receivable / Net Credit Sales) x 365

-While DSO is commonly calculated at year-end (using 365 days), DSO can also be calculated using balances at different periods e.g. 30 days.
+While DSO is usually calculated at year-end (using 365 days), DSO can also be calculated using balances at different periods e.g. 30 days.

-What’s a ‘good’ or ‘bad’ accounts receivable turnover ratio?
+What’s a ‘good’ or ‘bad’ accounts receivable turnover?

 Use other data to interpret the accounts receivable turnover ratio:

-- Historical accounts receivable turnover ratios in the same business (a lower ratio than previous periods means collections are taking longer).
+- Historical accounts receivable turnover ratios in the same business.
+(A current ratio lower than previous periods means collections are taking longer.)

-Increasing the accounts receivable turnover ratio year after year indicates a business is improving its collection times.
+Increasing the debtors turnover ratio year after year indicates a business is improving its collection time.
 Cash recovery is accelerated, and that means there’s more money available as working capital.
-That’s a great goal to achieve, but not at the expense of reduced annual sales or customers, so an ‘improved’ or ‘high’ ratio should be interpreted in the context of overall growth.
+That’s a great goal to achieve, but not at the expense of reduced annual sales or customers, so an ‘improved’ or ‘high’ turnover ratio should be interpreted in the context of overall growth.

-- Target the debtors that owe you the most money and are the most overdue.
-Invest effort to recover these outstandings (the probability of getting paid reduces the longer an account ages).
+3. Actively follow-up the debtors that owe you the most money and are the most overdue.
+(The probability of getting paid reduces the longer an account ages.)